microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

             ![Select YAML](https://user-images.githubusercontent.com/10041279/63459938-21b23900-c41b-11e9-9b9c-2dfa72e51350.png)

             > NOTE: Automatic drop-down does not always populate with yaml file options.
 It may be necessary to simply copy and paste the above path.
-        1. Review devops pipeline YAML and only keep templates relevant to your enterprise patterns.
+        1. Review the devops pipeline YAML file and only keep templates relevant to your enterprise patterns.
+This file effectively tells Azure DevOps which Cobalt Infrastructure Templates to build and deploy across various deployment stages.
             * Remove jobName configurations not relevant to your enterprise patterns.
 If new to Cobalt, we recommend keeping the path to the az_hello_world template as a starter template.
 This step can also be completed later as a code commit to your repo.
 Below is an example of a jobName that you may want to remove by simple deleting it.
                 ```yaml
                 configurationMatrix: